sciZer0/7/v/README.md

 <h2 align="center">Abstract</h2>

-Just go to any popular source of news (like Buzzfeed), specifically to a section of crypto, and you will see, even only from headlines of articles, that people see  from these articles the crypto space only as a field of scammers and cheaters.
+Just go to any popular source of news (like Buzzfeed), specifically to a section of crypto, and you will see, even only from headlines of articles, that people see the crypto space through these articles only as a field of scammers and cheaters.

 Folks in the space think this whole situation is mostly because the media are biased, executing a hidden order of the government, and people, on the other hand, are too stupid to see their own benefits and understand perspectives of crypto.